lhoangan/lhoangan.github.io/_posts/projects/2014-06-24-antarctica-story.md

 The ocean is created using fluid dynamic technique, a built-in function of Maya.
-However, given the generated ocean as in Figure 12, the challenges are how to make it look like real oceans, including 5 steps
-- applying physical sun and sky so that we'll know how the sea would look like in the real lighting environment;
-- changing water shading to change the water color according to the sun and sky;
-- putting it into scenes to check the compatibility of the ocean color with the mountains' and iceberg's;
-- and finally, creating wakes, so that the water surface can interact with other objects, making it look more lively.
+However, given the generated ocean as in Figure 12, the challenges are how to make it look like real oceans, including 5 step (1) applying physical sun and sky so that we'll know how the sea would look like; (2) in the real lighting environment; (3) changing water shading to change the water color according to the sun and sky; (4) putting it into scenes to check the compatibility of the ocean color with the mountains' and iceberg's; (5) and finally, creating wakes, so that the water surface can interact with other objects, making it look more lively.

 {% include image image="Page-8-Image-12.png" caption="<b>Figure 12</b> The default
 water sample generated by Maya (with and without the shark)."%}